By Tim Lambert

 In 1950 the population of Chicago peaked at 3.6 million.
 However, in the late 20th century the population of the city gradually declined.

 In 1955 Democrat Richard J Daley became mayor of Chicago.
 He remained mayor until 1976.
 In 1979 Jane Byrne became the first female mayor of Chicago and in 1983 Harold Washington became the first African-American mayor.
 However, in 1990, Chicago ceased to be the second-largest city in the USA.

 In the 21st century, Chicago is still flourishing.
-Millennium Park opened in 2004 and Spertus Museum opened in 2007.
+Millennium Park opened in 2004.
 Trump International Hotel and Tower was built in 2009.
-Meanwhile the sculpture Cloud Gate was created in 2006.
+Meanwhile, the sculpture Cloud Gate was created in 2006.